 Pelvic pain (pain below the belly button in the anterior lower abdomen including the sex organs) may develop from many diseases and conditions.
 For example, pelvic pain may come from normal menstruation, appendicitis, bladder problems; and may be associated with both benign and emergency medical conditions.
 For most people, pelvic pain should be investigated by a medical professional.
+A doctor will take the patient's medical history, perform an exam, and may order tests to diagnose the cause of pelvic pain.
 The following slides will present some of the causes of pelvic pain.

-Symptoms of painful cramps in the pelvic and abdominal area, bloating, constipation or diarrhea that may occur off and on over time is often caused by irritable bowel syndrome (IBS).
+Symptoms of painful cramps in the pelvic and abdominal area, bloating, constipation, diarrhea, and other symptoms that may occur off and on over time are often caused by irritable bowel syndrome (IBS).
 IBS is a chronic functional disease with recurrent symptoms.
+It affects approximately 7 to 21 percent of people.
 Changes in diet, stress management, and medications are used to treat the symptoms of IBS.
+More frequent or less frequent bowel movements are both associated with IBS.
+See a gastroenterologist if you believe you are suffering from IBS.
+If colon blockage happens (unable to pass gas, severe bloating, abdominal and/or pelvic pain, no appetite), a surgical medical emergency occurs.

-In contrast to painful ovulation described previously, premenstrual syndrome (PMS) usually involves longer term (days before menstruation occurs) pelvic pain and discomfort outside the pelvic area such as low back pain, headaches, and tender breasts.
+In contrast to painful ovulation described previously, premenstrual syndrome (PMS) usually involves longer term (days before menstruation occurs) pelvic pain and discomfort outside the pelvic area such as low back pain, headaches, tender breasts, and other symptoms.
 Medications, along with lifestyle changes (diet, exercise, stress management) may often reduce PMS symptoms.
 The slide shows a chart that illustrates the various hormones that increase and decrease during a woman's normal monthly menstrual cycle.
+Many women rely on over-the-counter anti-inflammatory medication to relieve pain associated with PMS.

 Primary menstrual cramps is pelvic pain that occurs when the uterus contracts to remove the blood and endometrial lining that accumulates monthly when an embryo is not implanted in the uterus.
 The pains may last about 1 to 7 days during a female's menstrual cycle.
 Medication, home remedies (OTC medication, heating pads, etc.), lifestyle changes (for example, regular exercise, sufficient sleep), may reduce these symptoms.
 Secondary menstrual cramps (secondary dysmenorrhea) are caused by other conditions or diseases, not regular menstruation (for example, endometriosis, fibroids, ovarian cysts, pelvic inflammatory disease).